awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 To enable this hosted zone, you must use Amazon Route 53 as the DNS server for your domain **example\.com**\.
 If you are moving an existing website to Amazon S3, first you must transfer DNS records associated with your domain **example\.com** to the hosted zone that you created in Amazon Route 53 for your domain\.
 If you are creating a new website, you can go directly to step 4\.

 **Note**
-Creating, changing, and deleting resource record sets take time to propagate to the Amazon Route 53 DNS servers\.
-Changes generally propagate to all Amazon Route 53 name servers in a couple of minutes\.
+Creating, changing, and deleting resource record sets take time to propagate to the Route 53 DNS servers\.
+Changes generally propagate to all Route 53 name servers in a couple of minutes\.
 In rare circumstances, propagation can take up to 30 minutes\.

-### Step 3\.3: Transfer Other DNS Records from Your Current DNS Provider to Amazon Route 53<a name="root-domain-walkthrough-migrate-dns-records"></a>
+### Step 3\.3: Transfer Other DNS Records from Your Current DNS Provider to Route 53<a name="root-domain-walkthrough-migrate-dns-records"></a>

 Before you switch to Amazon Route 53 as your DNS provider, you must transfer the remaining DNS records—including MX records, CNAME records, and A records—from your DNS provider to Amazon Route 53\.
 You don't need to transfer the following records: